Orange1105921991/DI-CD-Net/README.md

 Assembly error detection in printed circuit board assembly (PCBA) is critical to ensuring the quality and reliability of industrial production lines.
 However, detecting subtle assembly errors in PCBA images remains a significant challenge due to complex layouts and fine-grained component structures.
-To address this, we propose DI-CD (Dynamic Interaction–Driven Change Detection) Net, a task-specific change detection framework with dynamic interaction, inspired by the way humans compare images to identify abnormal assembly patterns.
+To address this, we propose DI-CD (Dynamic Interaction–Driven Change Detection) Net, a task-specific change detection framework with dynamic interaction, inspired by the way humans compare images to identify abnormal assembly patterns.
 DI-CD Net introduces the Self-Attention-Cross-Attention
-Guided Interaction (SA-CAGI) module to dynamically model both crossimage and intra-image feature dependencies.
-A refinement module leverages semantic-rich deep features to guide the enhancement of noisy shallow features, while a Multi-Scale Densely Connected Feature Pyramid Network (MSDC-FPN) enables adaptive multi-scale feature fusion for robust representation learning.
+Guided Interaction (SA-CAGI) module to dynamically model both cross-image and intra-image feature dependencies.
+A refinement module leverages semantic-rich deep features to guide the enhancement of noisy shallow features, while a Multi-Scale Densely Connected Feature Pyramid Network (MSDC-FPN) enables adaptive multi-scale feature fusion for robust representation learning.
 By simply switching the task head, DI-CD Net can flexibly adapt to both object-level and pixel-level change detection tasks.
 To support